24 April–9 May 2017

 Day 1 Scheduled flight from London to Phoenix, followed by a 30-minute drive to Tempe, Phoenix, for a one-night stay.

-Day 2 We will head north to Mount Ord where the elevation will provide some relief from the Phoenix heat.
+Day 2 We will head north to Mount Ord, where the elevation will provide some relief from the Phoenix heat.
 Scrub-dwelling species in the foothills could include Woodhouse’s Scrub-jay, Grey Vireo, Juniper Titmouse, Black-chinned Sparrow and Scott’s Oriole.
 We then head east to Aravaipa Canyon, a drive of about two hours, stopping for lunch on the way.
 The main target for the afternoon is the rare Common Black-hawk, a species with a tiny breeding population in the USA.
-Zone-tailed Hawk, which is easily confused with the abundant Turkey Vulture may also be present and nearby we will also look for Mississippi Kite before heading south towards Tucson, birding en route.
-The same area may hold Gambel’s Quail, Greater Roadrunner, Gilded Flicker, Cactus Wren and Broad-billed Hummingbird among other common desert species.
+Zone-tailed Hawk, which is easily confused with the abundant Turkey Vulture, may also be present and nearby we will also look for Mississippi Kite and Gambel’s Quail, Greater Roadrunner, Gilded Flicker, Cactus Wren and Broad-billed Hummingbird among other common desert species before heading south towards Tucson, birding en route.
 Two nights Tucson.

-Day 3 To avoid the heat, we will drive up into the Santa Rita Mountains where we will pass through several different life-zones.
+Day 3 We will drive up into the Santa Rita Mountains, where it will be cooler and where we will pass through several different life-zones.
 Our first stop will be in the oak/juniper woodlands at Proctor Road where we will look for Acorn Woodpecker, Bushtit, Bridled Titmouse, Mexican Jay, Ash-throated Flycatcher, Bewick’s and Canyon Wrens, Lucy’s and Black-throated Grey Warblers.
-Above 6000 feet we could encounter Spotted Towhee, Yellow-eyed Junco, Hepatic Tanager, Plumbeous and Hutton’s Vireos, Band-tailed Pigeon, Arizona Woodpecker, Western Wood-pewee, Grace’s, Red-faced and Virginia’s Warblers, and Painted Redstart.
+Above 1800 metres we could encounter Spotted Towhee, Yellow-eyed Junco, Hepatic Tanager, Plumbeous and Hutton’s Vireos, Band-tailed Pigeon, Arizona Woodpecker, Western Wood-pewee, Grace’s, Red-faced and Virginia’s Warblers, and Painted Redstart.
 We may also see Wild Turkey, Steller’s Jay, Mountain Chickadee, White-breasted Nuthatch and Brown Creeper, while overhead will be White-throated Swifts and Red-tailed Hawks.
 Montezuma Quail, Northern (Mountain) Pygmy-owl and Elegant Trogon are among the scarcer, higher elevation species we will search for.

 Day 5 Today we will start early and head towards the Mexican border, firstly along the freeway then on dirt roads where we will keep an eye out for Montezuma Quail, most commonly seen at the roadsides.
 Finally we will reach the rugged California Gulch.
 We may have a longish walk down canyon for the principal speciality, Five-striped Sparrow, but there will be plenty of other birds to look out for along the way including Zone-tailed Hawk, Rock and Canyon Wrens, Northern Beardless-tyrannulet, Bushtit and Varied Bunting.
 Common Black-hawk, Rufous-capped Warbler and Black-capped Gnatcatcher have also been found here in recent years.
 After a break for lunch in Nogales we will visit the Patagonia area for Thick-billed Kingbird, Chihuahuan Raven and Violet-crowned Hummingbird.
 If the weather is fine in the evening we may try for some nocturnal species including Elf, Western and Whiskered Screech-owls, Buff-collared Nightjar, Common Poor-will and Mexican Whip-poor-will.